mortar-works/mortar-website/src/site/products/hxly.md

 description: "Hxly builds custom models and datasets; supporting organisations in developing and applying intelligence to power solutions that serve humans and society."

-split_image: /static/images/use-cases/hxly_prod04.png
+split_sphere: true
 split_heading: "We drive impact where rare but significant outcomes matter the most."
 split_body: "The outcomes that matter most are often the hardest to see.
-Hxly is focused on these challenges, applying advanced behavioural modelling to real-world data to surface the patterns and predictions and drive meaningful decisions.
+Hxly is focused on these challenges, applying advanced behavioural modelling to real-world data; to surcaface patterns and predictions and to drive meaningful decisions.
 From individual risk to population-level insights."

 duo_left_title: "The cost of misalignment"
-duo_left: "When models are built without sufficient understanding of human behaviour, context, and need, they do not simply become less effective — they can become actively harmful.
+duo_left: "When models are built without sufficient understanding of human behaviour, context, and need, they become less effective and even actively harmful.
 They misread intent, reinforce poor assumptions, escalate risk, and produce responses misaligned with the realities of users, individuals and populations."

 duo_right_title: "Grounded in human behaviour"
 duo_right: "We develop the research, datasets, models, and design methods needed to align intelligence directly to the problems and challenges organisations face.
 We support the creation of systems that are not only more capable, but more responsible, reliable, and useful in the real world; ensuring systems remain meaningfully connected to human needs."